Court battles could see energy users lose 25% of price cuts

 The Australian Energy Regulator has warned that consumers could lose as much as 25% in energy price cuts if energy networks win a series of court cases instituted against the regulator.

-In its State of the Energy Market annual report the Australian Energy Regulator warned the cuts it has made to the price for electricity and gas distribution helped insulate consumers from the worst of the jump in wholesale gas and electricity prices.
+In its State of the Energy Market annual report, the Australian Energy Regulator warned that the cuts it has made to the price of electricity and gas distribution have helped insulate consumers from the worst of the jump in wholesale gas and electricity prices.

-The AER forced NSW power networks to slash revenue by up to 20 percent.
-The prices it had set had forced electricity poles and wires firms, and gas distributors to cut prices by as much as 5.6 per cent a year.
+The AER forced the NSW power network to slash revenue by up to 20 percent.
+The prices it had set had forced electricity poles-and-wire firms and gas distributors to cut prices by as much as 5.6 per cent a year.

 The AER said this had balanced the dramatic rises in the wholesale price of electricity and gas caused by the decommissioning of coal-fired power stations and shortages of gas.